-Focus on muscle groups you use for everyday tasks like lifting groceries, picking up grandchildren, getting in and out of a car.
+Focus on muscle groups you use for everyday tasks like lifting groceries, picking up grandchildren, and getting in and out of a car.

-Endurance: With age we tend to lose stamina and energy.
-The more you work to build up your endurance during your exercise sessions the better you will be able to withstand your everyday tasks.
+Endurance: With age, we tend to lose stamina and energy.
+The more you work to build up your endurance during your exercise sessions, the better you will be able to withstand your everyday tasks.

 Do you want to travel and have the stamina to walk and do more by foot?
 Do you want to be able to play comfortably with children or grandchildren?
 Maybe you just want to feel and breathe better overall.

 Including 150 minutes per week of moderate level endurance types of exercise can help you!

 Exercise Rx for endurance: Take a brisk walk for 20-30 min at least 5 days a week.
 Can’t do 30?
 Try and to break it up into 10 minute bouts and increase from there.